Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Hamiltonian and Master Equation

-with the usual notation that $a_{i}$ is the annihilation operator for mode $i$ with $i=1,..,M$, $\Delta_{i}$ is the detuning for the $i^{th}$ mode (here, we set $\Delta_{i}=0$), $\lambda$ is the pump strength, and $\gamma$ and $g$ are the one photon and two photon dissipative rates, respectively.
-The coherent coupling is given by the last term of the above equation, where the $J$ matrix describes the coupling strength between the modes with $J_{ij}=J_{ji}$ and we set $J_{ii}=J_{jj}=0$.
-The operators $L_{ij}$ are the Lindblad operators for the couplings, defined as $L_{ij}=a_{i}-\frac{J_{ij}}{|J_{ij}|}a_{j}$.
-If the signs are the same throughout, the sign of $J_{ij}$ distinguishes the ferromagnetic case (+), in which the spins are aligned, from the anti-ferromagnetic (-) case.
+Here, we have identified $\xi_{0}|J_{ij}^{0}|=\frac{\zeta_{ij}^{2}}{\gamma \gamma_{c}}$.
+We also introduce a time-dependent coefficient $\xi_{0}(\tau)$ to slowly vary the coupling strength between the oscillators dynamically over time, where the coherent coupling is given by the last term of the above equation.
+The overall coupling is given by:

+where the $J_{ij}^{0}$ matrix describes the relative coupling strength between the modes so that $J_{ij}^{0}=J_{ji}^{0}$, and we set $J_{ii}^{0}=J_{jj}^{0}=0$.
+If the signs are the same throughout, the sign of $J_{ij}$ distinguishes the ferromagnetic case $(+)$, in which the spins are aligned, from the anti-ferromagnetic $(-)$ case.

-In the classical limit, the corresponding mean-field equation is \citep{Goto2019,inui2020entanglement}:
+In the classical limit, the corresponding mean-field (MF) equation is \cite{inui2020entanglement}: